Mind your Ps and Qs

 Nevertheless, a number of alternative explanations have been considered plausible.

 One suggests "Ps and Qs" is short for "pleases" and "thank-yous", the latter syllables pronounced like the letter "Q".

 Another proposal is from the English pubs and taverns of the 17th century: bartenders would keep watch over the pints and quarts consumed by the patrons, telling them to "mind their Ps and Qs".
 This may also have been a reminder to bartenders not to confuse the two units, written as "p" and "q" on the tally slate.

 Other origin stories, some considered "fanciful", could come from French instructions to mind one's pieds (feet) and queues (wigs) while dancing.
 However, there is no French translation for this expression.

-Another is from sailors in the 18th century who were reminded to pay attention to their peas (pea coat) and queues (pony tail).
+Another is with regard to 18th century sailors, who were reminded to pay attention to their peas (pea coat) and queues (pony tail).

 Another proposal concerns the use of Norman French in medieval England; as the English dialect of the 11th century had no letter q, one must watch one's usage with the French Norman conquerors.